Personal Information Protection Law of the People's Republic of China: Overseas transfers

-All such transfers require each individual's separate consent and notification about "the foreign receiving side’s name or personal name, contact method, handling purpose, handling methods, and personal information categories, as well as ways or procedures for individuals to exercise the rights provided in this Law with the foreign receiving side, and other such matters."
+All such transfers require each individual's separate consent and notification about "the foreign receiving side's name or personal name, contact method, handling purpose, handling methods, and personal information categories, as well as ways or procedures for individuals to exercise the rights provided in this Law with the foreign receiving side, and other such matters."

+In March 2024, the Provisions on Promoting and Regulating Cross-Border Data Flows, which CAC had issued, became effective.
+These provisions aim to integrate obligations across the Cybersecurity Law, the Data Security Law, and the Personal Information Protection Law.
+Among other measures, it in certain circumstances it requires a CAC-led review of data exports across China's borders.

 Sharing data with foreign governments

 Information handlers are prohibited from sharing any personal information with foreign judicial or law enforcement agencies with approval.

 This has raised concerns among law firms about how multi-national corporations would or could respond to judicial inquiries in other countries, such as a warrant for data held about a Chinese citizen in those countries.

 Government departments

 The PIPL includes legal basis for how government ("State Organs") can collect and process data.
 Generally, the government must follow the same rules as non-government entities, including notifications.
-There are some exceptions, such as when it "shall impede State organs’ fulfillment of their statutory duties and responsibilities".
+There are some exceptions, such as when it "shall impede State organs' fulfillment of their statutory duties and responsibilities".